Liquid Rhythms - Sculptural Drawings and Paintings in Resin

 Part of my work ethos was learning the whole art business from the top down and bottom up.
 This lead me to curating shows and positions as director of the Beacon Artist Union and Skylight Gallery NYC in Chelsea and the co-creator of NY Meets Berlin which created a decade of reciprocal artist dialogs.
 I also created the “Freedom & Art” Project which brought together over 70 Mirca Group artists from 27 different countries together in a fundraiser book for Amnesty International with traveling exhibitions in NYC, Beacon, Newburgh, Sweden, South Africa and Germany.
 My curation in Berlin, Germany in June of 2018 garnered positive reviews by Barbara Hopp of Feuilletonscouts and pick of the week in Art Life Berlin.

-A few examples include the American Embassy Turkey, University Art Museum's permanent collection at SW Minnesota State, The Dorsky Museum SUNY, The Tabernacle MoMA Wales, The New Museum Ideas City Festival Arts Brookfield, The Children’s Hospitals Cincinnati and Boston, the Solarium on RCCL's Ship “Harmony of the Seas”, the Lobby of the Marriott Waikiki, The Whitney Los Gatos and Tria Gallery NYC.
+My own artworks have graced galleries, universities, museums, and public spaces both nationally and internationally.
+Notable venues include the American Embassy in Turkey, the permanent collection of the University Art Museum at SW Minnesota State, The Dorsky Museum SUNY, The Tabernacle MoMA Wales, The New Museum Ideas City Festival Arts Brookfield, The Children's Hospitals in Cincinnati and Boston, the Solarium on RCCL's Ship "Harmony of the Seas," the Lobby of the Marriott Waikiki, The Whitney Los Gatos, and Tria Gallery in NYC.
+For a comprehensive list of exhibitions, please refer to my Exhibitions page.

-2014 recipient Connecticut Sea Grant a partnership between the University of Connecticut and the nation’s primary ocean agency, the National Oceanic and Atmospheric Administration (NOAA) for my Sea Foam Sculptural Drawings.
+In 2014 I was awarded the Connecticut Sea Grant- a partnership between the University of Connecticut and the nation’s primary ocean agency, the National Oceanic and Atmospheric Administration (NOAA) for my Sea Foam Sculptural Drawings.

 In 2015 and 2016 the demand for my artwork grew to the point that I had to simplify my life.
 I loved being director and curator of Skylight Gallery NYC and curator at The Beacon Room at BAU Gallery.
 I also loved being a prolific artist, a wife and mother of two wonderful daughters.
 I just had too many plates spinning and something had to give.
 I made the tough decision to leave my gallery and take a years sabbatical from BAU.
 The reality is I have always been an artist first and being successful enough to be able to follow my heart and concentrate exclusively on creating art is